Visiting the Reserve

 Rules for Responsible Recreation

 Leave What You Find.
 Collecting plants, wildlife, artifacts, and rocks is prohibited in the reserve.
 Leave what you find for future generations to discover and enjoy.

 Respect Wildlife.
 View animals from a distance to avoid disturbing them.
 Tortoises are well camouflaged and may be hard to see, even when they are on the trail.
+They also come in all sizes, hatchlings are the size of a silver dollar.
 Watch carefully, especially when temperatures are mild and tortoises are most active.
-Hatchlings are the size of a silver dollar!
 Tortoises are protected by federal law.
 It is illegal to harass, harm or collect tortoises.

 Motorized Vehicles.
 Motorized vehicles, including motorcycles, all-terrain vehicles, trucks, and automobiles are permitted in the reserve on designated roads only.

 Upland and Lowland Zones.
 Within the reserve there are a variety of habitats, ranging from lower elevation Mojave desert communities to pinyon-juniper woodlands to rugged slickrock canyons.
 The biological sensitivity, ecological durability, and resiliency of these habitats also vary.
 To account for these differences, the reserve has been divided into management zones.
 Generally, the Upland Zone is less biologically sensitive and more durable; whereas the Lowland Zone is more sensitive to disturbance and easily harmed.

 The Upland Zone accommodates recreational users who desire the freedom to responsibly travel off-trail.
 Hikers and equestrians are free to travel cross-country where the terrain permits, or they may utilize the designated trails within the zone.
 Camping and campfires are also allowed, with some limitations, in the Upland Zone.
 However, camping within the Babylon area is limited to the Sand Cove Camping area and by permit only.
 Please read camping/campfire sections below for more information.